Does My Auto Insurance Cover Car Sharing?

 Does car sharing affect insurance?

 Renting your car out can affect your personal car insurance, depending on where you live.
 Your car insurance company could cancel your policy or raise your rates.
-Some states — including California, Oregon and Washington — have made it illegal for insurance companies to cancel your policy for car sharing.
+But some states — including California, Oregon and Washington — have made it illegal for insurance companies to cancel your policy for car sharing.

 Does my credit card cover car sharing?